Change a Kiddo’s Christmas w/ Operation Christmas Child

 Buy paintbrushes & paint sets at Target

-3. A deck of cards for endless game options.
+3. A deck of cards

 Buy playing cards on Amazon

-4. Coloring books & crayons to tune into their creative side.
+4. Coloring books & crayons

 Buy coloring books & crayons at Target

-Buy Mini Brands on Amazon
+Buy drawstring cinch bags on Amazon

 pack of colorful stickers on sheet